 We recommend taking the parts with you to the store since although the brand name is stamped on the faucet, it’s easier to find the replacements if you have the old ones with you.
 Most stores have repair kits for the standard rotary ball and cartridge type faucets.
 Once you’ve found the necessary parts, all you need to do is reinstall the faucet.
 Make sure to remember the order you took each part out.

 Need help fixing a leaky faucet?
-Then give us a call at (208) 901-3999 for a free estimate on our services.
+Then give us a call at (208) 901-3999 for an estimate on our services.